PointIO/apps/README.md

 * toolShed
 	- Autoform & Test Facts inspired by Comcast User Profile 		v1.2.27
+	- Admin - processesReset used to stop all running processes of an account	v1.2.27

 Known breaking changes for Apps in server version
 	- v1.2.24 Is running on Java 8